liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/01-beginning-android-portal-development/04-installing-mobile-sdk-screens-android.markdown

 link highlighted by a red box:

 ![Figure 2: After editing the app module's `build.gradle` file, click *Sync Now* to incorporate the changes in your app.](../../../images/android-build-gradle-sync.png)

 Great!
 Now you're ready to test your Screens and Mobile SDK installations.

 ## Verifying the Installations [](id=verifying-the-installations)

 To check your Screens and Mobile SDK installations, first open your project's `MainActivity` class in Android Studio.
 It's in the `java` folder's `com.liferay.docs.liferayguestbook` package.
-Add the following imports at the top of the file:
+Then add the following imports at the top of the file:

     import com.liferay.mobile.android.service.Session;
     import com.liferay.mobile.android.v7.entry.EntryService;